linode/docs/docs/applications/game-servers/host-a-terraria-server-on-your-linode.md

 ### Screen

-Terraria, like many other game servers, runs an interactive console as part of its server process.
+Terraria runs an interactive console as part of its server process.
 While useful, accessing this console can be challenging when operating game servers under service managers.
 The problem can be solved by running Terraria in a [Screen](https://www.gnu.org/software/screen/) session that will enable you to send arbitrary commands to the listening admin console within Screen.

-Install Screen with the system's package manager.
+Install Screen with the system's package manager:

 **CentOS**